United Porphyrias Association Launches, Will Advocate for Patients

 US Survey Reveals Patients Satisfied with Care, Quality of Life

 The organizationā€™s newly named president is Kristen Wheeden, former executive director of the American Porphyria Foundation and executive board member of the American Porphyrias Expert Collaborative.
-Wheeden, who has an MBA from the George Washington University School of Business, also is a columnist for BioNews, which publishes Porphyria News.
+Wheeden, who has an MBA from the George Washington University School of Business, also is a columnist for Bionews, which publishes Porphyria News.

 ā€œPorphyria is a rare disease that affects the skin or nervous system ā€” sometimes both,ā€ Wheeden said. ā€œThe common thread is that all Porphyrias trigger intense intolerable pain.
 There is little to relieve the pain and there is no cure.”